2012 Pennsylvania 400: Lightning strikes

+Aftermath

 As a result, ACCUS-FIA, the governing body on motorsport in the United States that consists of the major motorsport sanctioning bodies (NASCAR, INDYCAR, IMSA, NHRA, SCCA, USAC, WKA), has adopted rules on lightning consistent with other sporting events.
 This applies to all motorsport in the United States governed by ACCUS-FIA members.
 If, at any time, weather radar detects lightning inside a 13 kilometer (eight mile) radius of the venue, spectator warnings are immediately delivered to clear the grandstands by public address system and video boards at the circuit.
 The race is immediately suspended, with a 30-minute suspension clock starting immediately.
 The safety car is deployed and leads the field to pit lane, with an immediate red flag.
 All race marshals are immediately sent indoors to a safe area, most transported by safety trucks.
-Teams then cover cars (removing electrical equipment) with drivers and crews (including media) headed to an indoor media centre.
+Teams then cover cars (removing electrical equipment) with drivers and crews (including media) headed to an indoor media center.
 For each lightning strike inside the radius (marked on the weather radar), the 30-minute clock is reset.
 Activity may not resume until the 13 km area suffers no lightning strikes for 30 consecutive minutes.

-During the 2014 INDYCAR Barber round, the event was delayed and shortened because of lighting before the 3 PM CT start.
-At the Detroit INDYCAR Race 1 in 2015, the race ended because of lightning.
-At the 2017 IMSA Road America round for the Continental Tire Sports Car Challenge, the two-hour race ended at 1:20 because of lightning.
-At NASCAR's 2017 Brantley Gilbert Big Machine 400, the lightning policy was implemented on Lap 12.
-Twice in consecutive weeks during the 2019 season (Joliet and Daytona July), the lightning policy was implemented.
-The safety car was called on Lap 11 at Joliet and a restart was aborted on Lap 128 at Daytona because of lightning, leading to long delays caused by lightning.
-The Joliet race was suspended for more than three hours, while the Daytona race ended abruptly because of lightning and later rain.
-INDYCAR also called a lightning delay in 2019 at Detroit, where the race was shortened to 1 hour, 15 minutes after severe lightning delayed the start.
-Lightning also ended that season's Pocono round after 128 laps.